 In presenting this work, I wanted the viewer to experience this anonymous art beyond viewing it on the wall.
 I wanted the work to invade the space of the viewer.

 I decided to hang the paintings in row formation, thus, making the backs visible to the viewer.
-Not wanting to leave the backs blank, I, therefore, attached the art sent to me from prisoners all over the United States – I have contact with a network of 2300 prisoners through the Center For Transformative Action, living in various US prisons to whom I write on an on-going basis.
+Not wanting to leave the backs blank, I, therefore, attached the art sent to me from prisoners all over the United States – I have contact with a network of 2300 prisoners (the network has grown to include 9000 prisoners in 2020) through the Center For Transformative Action, living in various US prisons to whom I write on an on-going basis.
 The relationship between the circle and the back of the frame is random.

 “I want you to show me the “possibility of being”.
 I could do it myself, but you have more experience.
 That is all.”